‘Jersey Shore’ Spoilers: Deena Cortese Is Stunned When The Boys Share Their Big Secret

 “I love who Sitch has become.
 He’s become such a better man and Lauren and he are gonna have the cutest babies,” wrote one fan.

-“People need to stop saying they ruined Angelina’s wedding..she asked to be roasted..its on camera..she laughed at the whole thing then all of a sudden changed her demeanor..shes been mean to all of then since the beginning and she is the one who ruined her own wedding.
+“People need to stop saying they ruined Angelina’s wedding..she asked to be roasted..its on camera..she laughed at the whole thing then all of a sudden changed her demeanor..shes been mean to all of then [sic] since the beginning and she is the one who ruined her own wedding.
 MTV probably paid for her wedding so she had to expect things to go a certain way..She was rude to Lauren during her fitting and I wish the OG cast would just come back,” claimed a second follower.